Laser Dentistry Groesbeck, TX

 What Are Dental Lasers?

 A dental laser is a small, handheld device that dentists use to treat the hard or soft tissues in the mouth.
-Hard tissue lasers can treat the teeth, and soft tissue lasers address the gum tissue.
-Our dental office uses soft tissue diode lasers.
-These lasers can remove and reshape the gum tissue.
+Hard tissue lasers can treat teeth, and soft tissue lasers address the gum tissue.
+Our dental office uses soft tissue diode lasers to remove and reshape the gum tissue.

 A dental laser acts as a cutting instrument.
 However, it uses a thin light beam to cut and contour tissue gently.
 This device targets the tissue and delivers heat through a small fiber-optic tip.
 Dental lasers can use different wavelengths depending on their purpose.